 There are plenty of other pro logo design tools on the market, however – Affinity Designer, for instance, packs a powerful punch with an intuitive interface and a cheaper, one-off fee compared to Illustrator's monthly subscription.

 If your budget still won't stretch, free graphic design software such as Gravit Designer or Inkscape provide many of Illustrator's key features.
+Or you could see our pick of the best free logo designer software.
 In short, you're spoilt for choice when it comes to full-service logo design software packages.

 But you might not need so much functionality at your fingertips.
 Perhaps you're a relative beginner, and want to ease your way in gently.
 You might not be a designer by trade, but need a simple logo design tool to brand your fledgling business before you can afford the services of a professional.